 Compile and summarize views submitted by members of the ICG, as and when required, to assist the chair(s) in measuring consensus;

-Edit of documents for the ICG, as and when required;
+Edit documents for the ICG, as and when required;

 Support the Chair and the ICG members wherever needed and requested;

-Serve as primary media contact point for the ICG
+Serve as primary media contact point for the ICG fielding enquiries to the chairs and the ICG

-undertake public communications functions including dissemination of Press Releases and/or ICG statements as requested by the ICG.
+Using material prepared by the ICG, undertake public communications functions including dissemination of Press Releases and/or ICG statements as requested by the ICG.

 The role of the secretariat is strictly limited to the functions that support the ICG as described above.
 Nothing in this description of functions should be read beyond its plain English meaning and the secretariat is not clothed with any authority to speak on behalf of the ICG to third parties or the press, to develop independent positions or to draw conclusions from inputs or actions of the ICG.